ruth224/First-C-/README.md

 `Console.clear` - Clears written code above and goes to the next line <br>

-## Key Tips
+## Key Tips (Student Friendly)
 1. Always pay attention and look at the key details
 2. Patience - building code you're proud of takes time
 3. Make time to do extra research - Linkedin learning is a great tool !!
 [C#](https://www.linkedin.com/learning/learning-c-sharp-8581491?u=36102708 "C#")
 4. **No Access, No problem!** Use this tool - [C# Fundamentals](https://learn.microsoft.com/en-us/shows/csharp-fundamentals-for-absolute-beginners/ "Learn Microsoft C#")
+5. Add comments as you go along, with notes of new things learnt
-5. Limit the amount of replication in code and use FUNCTIONS.
+6. Limit the amount of replication in code and use FUNCTIONS.
-6. Don't overuse AI
+7. Don't overuse AI

-Building skills takes time and there are still much to learn.
+Building skills takes time and there is still much to learn.☺️

 ## What Would I Do Differently
 1. Make the incident report connect to a file/ note page to be saved for customer and in the system. <br>